 The theory of labor market monopsony suggests that the relevant elasticity governing the firm wage-setting process is the "quit" elasticity (Burdett and Mortensen, 1998; Manning, 2003).
-However, the latter might not fully capture the entire span of workers' incentives to move, especially following Lithuania's accession to the EU and the resulting free mobility of labor across countries.
+However, the latter might not fully capture the entire span of workers' opportunities to move, especially following Lithuania's accession to the EU and the resulting free mobility of labor across countries, which might have increased their outside options.
 Therefore, we examine both the elasticity of total separations and that of employer-to-employer transitions.
-In this setting, ε{sep} refers to separation elasticity, and it quantifies the separation response of workers to changes in wages.
+In this setting, $\varepsilon{sep}$ refers to separation elasticity, and it quantifies the separation response of workers to changes in wages.
 A lower separation elasticity, arising when separation is less sensitive to wage cuts, will reflect a greater employer's labor market power.
-Following Manning (2003), we compute the firm labor supply elasticity as $\varepsilon{LS} \approx -2 \times \varepsilon{sep}$.16
+Following Manning (2003), we compute the firm labor supply elasticity as $\varepsilon{LS} \approx -2 \times \varepsilon{sep}$ .